MALTA

 Administrative and Licence Fees

-Administrative and Licence Fees as per Second Schedule of the Remote Gaming Regulations (S.L.
+Administrative and License Fees as per Second Schedule of the Remote Gaming Regulations (S.L.
 438.04) issued under the Lotteries and Other Games Act (Cap.
 438 of the Laws of Malta).

 Fee | € | |